monquess/monquess-calendar/README.md

 If the server is running locally, you can view the documentation at http://localhost:3000/api/docs.
 This URL provides access to the API endpoints and methods directly from your server environment, allowing you to test and interact with the API in real-time.

 > [!NOTE]
-> The port in documentation url can be different if you specified other in environment variables.
+> The port shown in the documentation URL may vary depending on the value you specified in the environment variables.

 ## License